Last updated on February 23, 2021

 I found your website very interesting and cognitive!
 However, something occurred very recently to me, that I couldn’t find anything about on the Internet, that is why I decided to ask you.

-Voice breaking occurs when your vocal cords get longer, which results in you having a deeper and more manly voice.
+Voice-breaking occurs when your vocal cords get longer, which results in you having a deeper and more manly voice.
 The difficulty is that the brain has to re-tune its knowledge of how tense to keep the vocal cords to produce the desired pitch because it is dealing with longer cords.
-When you are able to focus on it, it pretty much words well, but when your mind is on other things, brain gets the tension wrong and the voice squeaks and cracks.
+When you are able to focus on it, it pretty much works well, but when your mind is on other things, the brain gets the tension wrong and the voice squeaks and cracks.

 It sounds like that when you were in stage 2, your vocal cords got longer and your voice deepened.
 In musical terms, you probably went from a soprano range down to a tenor range.
 Now that you are in stage 4, your voice box is growing again, taking your voice down to a baritone or bass range.
 There is nothing wrong with it, the change in range, overall, was so dramatic that your body is taking it in a series of steps instead of all at once.